Nazi persecution of the Catholic Church in Poland: Annexed Regions

 In West Prussia, 460 of the existing 690 Polish priests were arrested; the survivors simply fled; only 20 were still serving in 1940.
 Of those arrested, 214 were executed; the rest were deported to General Government.
 Fatalities were numerous: in Wrocław, 49.2% of the clergy were dead; in Chełmno, 47.8%; in Łódź, 36.8%; in Poznań, 31.1%.
-In the Warsaw diocese, 212 clergy were murdered; in Wilno, 92; in Lwów, 81; in Kraków, 30; in Kielce, 13.
+In the Warsaw diocese, 212 clergy were murdered; in Vilnius, 92; in Lwów, 81; in Kraków, 30; in Kielce, 13.
 Nuns shared a similar fate; about 400 nuns were imprisoned at Bojanowo concentration camp.
 Many seminary students and nuns were conscripted as forced laborers.
 In Poznań, only two churches were not closed or re-purposed; in Łódź, only four remained open.

 Poland's higher clergy was not exempt from repression; some were forced to retire, whereas others were arrested, imprisoned, or executed.
 Among those, Bishops Marian Leon Fulman, Władysław Goral, Michał Kozal, Antoni Julian Nowowiejski and Leon Wetmański were sent to concentration camps, with Goral, Nowowiejski, Kozal and Wetmański being murdered in Sachsenhausen, Dachau, Soldau and Auschwitz, respectively.